cyrneko/cyrneko/README.md

 Pretty much the only things I still work on here are things I require GitHub actions for or external contributions.

-If you're instead looking for things I made or maintain, check [my codeberg!](https://codeberg.org/cyrneko)
+If you're instead looking for things I made or maintain, check [my codeberg!](https://codeberg.org/cyrneko) or https://forge.starlightnet.work/alexia

-Feel free to support me here or on [Ko-Fi](https://ko-fi.com/cyrus42) if you enjoy my work :)
+Feel free to support me here or on [Ko-Fi](https://ko-fi.com/cyrus42) or [LiberaPay](https://liberapay.com/cyrneko) if you enjoy my work :)